 Also, check for a “pop-up” provision, which allows you to switch to higher single-life payments if your spouse dies first under joint benefits.
 If this option exists, the need for life insurance may be reduced.

 Your health is an important factor to consider.
-If you cannot secure reasonable insurance rates, sticking with the survivor benefit is better.
+If you cannot secure reasonable insurance rates, it is better to stick with the survivor benefit.

 However, if you are healthy, we can run the numbers to see if purchasing life insurance to replace your pension income is more beneficial.